 At one point, I ran a website at this same domain name.
 That site was a collection of movie and music reviews with a smattering of fiction and random columns (a somewhat short-lived device created during the 2001 spring semester of the MDC in which a series of unrelated thoughts and observations were strung together in column form).

 I currently work in health care after working in government for 8 years.
 I hold an MBA from Boston College, where I specialized in asset management (really).
 None of this makes any sense.
 You can follow me on Twitter @cosmicspeaking

 I have no specific plans for this space, don’t intend to write about any particular topic, and probably won’t post all too frequently.
 I simply wanted somewhere where I could write again when the mood strikes me.
 The Internet is good for that type of thing.

 About Cosmically Speaking

 As the story goes, I was very drunk at a cookout during my senior year at UMass.
 I nearly fell down some stairs while walking up to my apartment.
-Luckily, my good friend was there to catch me from toppling down half a flight of stairs.
+Luckily, my good friend was there to catch me and stop me from toppling down half a flight of stairs.
 He asked me if I was OK, and I responded, “Cosmically speaking, I’m fine.”
-Even though I don’t remember saying it initially, I have used the phrase henceforth to mean “with greater perspective” or “taking the larger view” – as if looking down on Earth from the cosmos.
+Even though I don’t remember saying it, I have used the phrase henceforth to mean “with greater perspective” or “taking the larger view” – as if looking down on Earth from the cosmos.
 It may be the one, truly unique thing I’ve created.